Lake Elmo is located in the city of Lake Elmo.

 Largemouth Bass: average abundance, average size but some larger bass present.

 Tullibee: average abundance, average size.

-The boat access is located within Lake Elmo Regional Park Reserve.
+The boat access is located within Lake Elmo Regional Park Reserve (entrance fee required).
 Travel east on I-94 and exit on Woodbury Drive (County Road 19).
 Turn left (north) to the park entrance.
 Follow park signs to the boat access.

 There is a fishing pier located within the regional park.
 Follow signs in the park.
 Additional shore angling is available adjacent to the boat launch area.
 Ambitious anglers may fish from shore anywhere in the regional park, but some areas will require lengthy hikes to access.
 Shore angling may be limited by overhanging trees and very clear water.
 Lake Elmo drops off to deep water very close to shore along most of the park shoreline.

-- Stock 206 hybrid muskie fingerlings in odd numbered years.
+- Stock 206 hybrid muskie (Tiger Muskie) fingerlings in odd numbered years.

 Lake Elmo is a hard lake to fish.
 Very clear water and limited structure make fish hard to catch.
-Tullibee were re-introduced into the lake to provide high quality forage for northern pike and tiger muskie.
-The successful tullibee stocking has resulted in improving the quality of northern pike caught in the lake.
-Surplus adult brown and rainbow trout are stocked as they become available, with anglers reporting catching trout up to 8 pounds.
-Experimental stocking of walleye frylings (minnow sized fingerlings stocked in early summer) shows some promise for improving the walleye population.
+Tullibee were re-introduced into the lake to provide high quality forage for Northern Pike and Tiger Muskie.
+The successful Tullibee stocking has resulted in improving the quality of Northern Pike caught in the lake.
+Currently there is a “Do Not Eat” fish consumption advisory was placed on Lake Elmo for all fish species due to contamination with PFOS chemicals.